Chart Color Schemes

 Moonee Ponds lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of the Moonee Ponds statistical area (Lv2) is around 17,875.
-This reflects an increase of 1,651 people since the Census in 2021, which reported a population of 16,224.
-The change is inferred from the resident population of 17,823 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 441 validated new addresses since the Census date.
-The population density ratio of 4,099 persons per square kilometer places Moonee Ponds in the top 10% of national locations assessed by AreaSearch.
-This high density makes land in the area a highly-sought resource.
-Moonee Ponds' population growth of 10.2% since the 2021 Census exceeded the national average of 9.7%.
+Based on ABS population updates and AreaSearch validation, the estimated population of the suburb of Moonee Ponds is around 17,875 as of Feb 2026.
+This reflects an increase of 1,651 people since the 2021 Census, which reported a population of 16,224.
+The change was inferred from AreaSearch's estimated resident population of 17,823 following examination of ABS's latest ERP data release in June 2024 and an additional 758 validated new addresses since the Census date.
+This results in a density ratio of 4,099 persons per square kilometer, placing Moonee Ponds in the top 10% of national locations assessed by AreaSearch.
+The suburb's 10.2% growth since the 2021 census exceeded the national average of 9.9%.
+Population growth was primarily driven by overseas migration contributing approximately 88.0% of overall population gains, although all drivers were positive factors.

 Frequently Asked Questions - Population